developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/templatebuilder/index.md

 ##### MultiBarcode Template Settings

 * **Data Formatting:**
-    * **Prefix to Data -** enter alphanumeric character to prepend to data prior to output
+    * **Prefix to Data -** enter alphanumeric character to prepend to each data captured prior to output
-    * **Suffix to Data -** enter alphanumeric character to append to data prior to output
+    * **Suffix to Data -** enter alphanumeric character to append to each data captured prior to output

 * **Variable Field Presence Template Timeout -** applies to Variable Field barcodes that are considered as optional and not required to be present in the form (Mandatory Field is disabled).
 After all Mandatory Fields are scanned, Variable Fields are then scanned, for which more time is required to process whether or not these optional Fields are present.
 Select one of the following time-out levels (more appropriate name = Optional Field Detection Timeout??):
     <ul>